Letterplace and co-letterplace ideals of posets: Proof concerning Alexander duality

 a) Let $F$ be a facet of the simplicial complex of $I$.
 Let $m_F = \prod_{i \in F} x_i$.
 Suppose $F$ does not contain any of the vertices $0$ and $1$.
 Then $x_1m_F = 0 = x_0 m_F$ in $S/I$ (since $F$ is a facet).
 Since $x_1 - x_0$ is regular we get $m_F = 0$ in $S/I$, a contradiction.
 Thus every facet $F$ contains either $0$ or $1$.
 The generators of $J$ are $\prod_{i \in [n] \backslash F} x_i$, and so no such monomial contains $x_0x_1$ and therefore $J_1$ will be squarefree.

 b) Suppose $(x_1 - x_0)f = 0$ in $S/J$.
 By the above for the monomials $m$ in $f$, we have $x_1 m = 0 = x_0m$ in $S/J$.
 We may assume $m$ is squarefree.
 So $x_0m$ has ntcf. with all monomials in $I$ and the same goes for $x_1m$.
-But then $m$ has ntcf. with all monomials in $I$, since if $m$ does not have ntcf. with the minimal monomial generator $n$ in $I$, then $n = x_0x_1n^\prime$.
-Hence it follows that the image of $n$ in $I_1$ would not be squarefree, contrary to the assumption.
+If $m$ does not have ntcf. with the minimal monomial generator $n$ in $I$, we must then have $n = x_0x_1n^\prime$.
+But then the image of $n$ in $I_1$ would not be squarefree, contrary to the assumption.
+The upshot is that $m$ has ntcf. with every monomial in $I$ and so is zero in $S/J$.

 c) A monomial $m$ in $J$ has ntcf. with all monomials in $I$.
 Then its image $\ovm$ in $S_1$ has ntcf. with all monomials in $I_1$, and so $J_1$ is contained in the Alexander dual of $I_1$.